-The Linley Valley is a large greenspace in north Nanaimo, a network of misty trails with a calm beauty.
-It is very lush and full of deer, with some ponds and creeks, and wooden bridges.
+The Linley Valley is a 145-acre greenspace in north Nanaimo, a network of misty trails with a calm beauty.
+It is very lush and full of deer, with some lakes and ponds and creeks, wooden bridges, and high ridgelines.

 Back to the list of Nanaimo hiking spots